Luke Perry (volleyball)

-Luke Perry (born 20 November 1995) is an Australian professional volleyball player.
-He is a member of the Australia national team.
-At the professional club level, he plays for Trefl Gdańsk.
+Luke Perry (born 20 November 1995) is an Australian professional volleyball player who plays as a libero for Modena Volley and the Australia national team.

 Career

 He began playing volleyball in 2009 for his school.
 In late 2012, he accepted a scholarship to the AIS (Australian Institute of Sport), in Canberra, where he began training full-time in volleyball.
 In 2013, he was selected as part of the Volleyroos.
-He played for Team Lakkapää in Finland in 2014–2015, and then in 2015–2016 joined VfB Friedrichshafen in Germany.
+He played for Team Lakkapää in Finland in 2014–15, and then in 2015–16 joined VfB Friedrichshafen in Germany.
 In 2018, he joined Asseco Resovia.